US, Iran on precipice of unpredictable Middle East war | DW | 03.01.2020

 Read more: The US and Iran: Decades of enmity

-Hamidreza Azizi, an assistant professor at Shahid Beheshti University in Tehran, said that if Iran doesn't act on threats to retaliate it will lose face both inside and outside the country.
+Hamidreza Azizi, an assistant professor at Shahid Beheshti University in Tehran, said that if Iran doesn't act on threats to retaliate it will lose face both domestically and externally.

 "The Islamic Republic has produced a narrative of strength inside the country and the weakness of enemies.
 This will be broken if Iran stands idly," he said.
 "Not responding will send a message to US and Israel to double down on targeting Iranian interests.
 Iran is facing a very hard choice."